 Chinese authorities have alleged that "the practice of Falun Gong has led to more than 1,400 deaths" of its followers.
 Although Falun Gong was widely practised in China throughout the 1990s, this claim was only first made in July 1999, after the regime had commenced the persecution of Falun Gong.
 The claim has been repeated by communist party publications and spokespersons since.
-It is meant to undermine support for Falun Gong practitioners, who are regularly victims of severe rights violations in China, including unlawful detention, deprivation of constitutional rights, forced labour, and torture, the latter of which has resulted in 4171 documented deaths).
+It is meant to undermine support for Falun Gong practitioners, who are regularly victims of severe rights violations in China, including unlawful detention, deprivation of constitutional rights, forced labour, and torture, the latter of which has resulted in 4574 documented deaths.

 In the '90s, millions of Chinese started to practise Falun Gong because they heard about its extraordinary health benefits.
 Chinese government institutions, media and the national sports committee accelerated the spread of Falun Gong by praising its effect on a person's health (see timeline).
 When the Party wanted to destroy Falun Gong in 1999, it had problems justifying this and getting public support for the persecution, because of the reputation Falun Gong had earned in society.
 A huge amount of propaganda was fabricated, including the alleged 1,400 deaths.